koromodako/mkctf/README.md

 | `4` | `NOT IMPLEMENTED` | Script is not implemented. |
 | _other values_ | `FAILURE` | Script failed. |

-The special status `TIMED-OUT` may occur if your script took too long to execute as explained in `2.`.
+The special status `TIMED-OUT` may occur if your script took too long to execute as explained in `2.`

 If the **exit code differs from 0** both _stdout_ and _stderr_ will be printed out.

-You can use this behavior to print meaningful instructions/exceptions within these _scripts_ (particularly interesting if your script returns a code `3 (MANUAL)`).
+You can use this behavior to print meaningful instructions/exceptions within these _scripts_ (particularly interesting if your script returns a code `3 (MANUAL)`)